alt=a sad woman sits on a bench holding her bandaged wrist, looking at trekking poles.

 A Wake Up Call

-I like to think I have a clear understanding of my dry macular degeneration and it’s impact on my life.
+I like to think I have a clear understanding of my dry macular degeneration and its impact on my life.
 I have intermediate stage in my right eye and early stage in the left.
 Coupled with my chronic dry eyes, I have significant blurring.

 Still managing with smaller things